dakanji/RefindPlus/BUILDING.md

 # Building RefindPlus on Mac OS
 These are step-by-step instructions for setting up a bespoke Tianocore EDK II build environment for building the RefindPlus boot manager on Mac OS.

-These steps have been verified on Mac OS v10.12 (Sierra) and Mac OS v10.14 (Mojave) and should also work on Mac OS v10.13 (High Sierra) and Mac OS v10.15 (Catalina).

 ## Activate Mac OS Development Tools

 ### Xcode
 Download [Xcode](https://developer.apple.com/xcode) from the Mac App Store and install.

-**NB:** Tested on Xcode v9.4.1 and v11.3 but should also work on v10.x and v12.x

 ### Xcode Commandline Tools
 After installing Xcode, you will additionally need to install commandline tools.